 5. Planning and organization

-• Plan your meals and snacks in advance to ensure you consume everything you need.
+• Plan your meals and snacks in advance to ensure you get everything you need.

-• Prepare tupperware and healthy snacks to take with you on your outings.
+• Prepare healthy Tupperware and snacks to take with you on your outings.

 • Cook at home with fresh, quality ingredients.

-Cycling nutrition is not an exact science.
+Cycling nutrition isn't an exact science.
 The important thing is to find a balance that works for you and allows you to enjoy cycling to the fullest.
 Experiment with different foods and strategies until you find what best suits your needs.

-In the previous point, we introduced you to the basic principles of cycling nutrition.
+In the previous section, we introduced you to the basic principles of cycling nutrition.
 Now, let's delve into one of the most important aspects: macronutrients.

-Macronutrients are the nutrients that provide energy to your body: carbohydrates, proteins and fats.
-Each of them plays a fundamental role in cycling nutrition and you must consume them in the appropriate proportions to optimize your performance.
+Macronutrients are the nutrients that provide energy to your body: carbohydrates, proteins, and fats.
+Each of them plays a fundamental role in cycling nutrition and you must consume them in the right proportions to optimize your performance.

 Carbohydrates: the cyclist's main fuel